Fadymain/jungle-rails/README.md

 ### New Pages:

-1. About Page
-2. Admin Dashboard Page (with metrics on categories and products available in-store)
+1. Admin Dashboard Page (with metrics on categories and products available in-store)
-3. Order Details Page (updated with order information)
+2. Order Details Page (updated with order information)

 ### Bug Fixes